 This can often leave a grieving person running around, potentially avoiding the pain of grief while family is around, and then breaking down when everyone finally leaves, right when they may need someone’s comfort the most.

-Coping With Grief During Thanksgiving
+7 Ideas for Coping With Grief During Thanksgiving

 While Thanksgiving is a time of year to be thankful for what you have, it can be difficult to tap into positive thoughts when all you can think about is your loved one not there.